Xamarin — .NET Standard vs. Shared Project

-In Xamarin apps, the supported platforms of a Xamarin app share the business logic.
-This shared logic can represent more than a half of the project so, it’s in our best interest to organize this logic as well best.
+Typically, the supported platforms of a Xamarin app share the business logic.
+This shared logic can represent more than a half of the project.
+It’s in our best interest to keep this shared code as well organised as possible.

-The .NET Framework has two types of project, capable of providing code sharing, Portable Class Library (PCL) and Shared Project.
+The .NET Framework provide different ways to share code between Android and iOS apps.
+The most used are .NET Standard and Shared Project.
 This leads an obvious question: which one is the best?

-Navigating through the online Xamarin community forums and blog posts, I noticed that most Xamarin developers defend that PCL projects are better suited for Xamarin development as the produced code is easier to read and maintain and is less error prone.
-Still, it is not consensual.
-Miguel de Icaza, the co-founder of Xamarin, advises users to use the Shared Project approach.
+Navigating through the online Xamarin community forums and blog posts, I noticed that most Xamarin developers defend that .NET Standard projects are better suited for Xamarin development as the produced code is easier to read and maintain and less error prone.
+Though, it’s not consensual.
+Miguel de Icaza, co-founder of Xamarin, for instance, preferes to use the Shared Project approach.

 A Shared Project is not directly compiled.
 In other words, no DLL file is produced in the compilation process.
 Instead, the files are compiled into the same DLL as the project that references it.
 This way, it is possible to write blocks of platform specific code in the Shared Project that will only be compiled by the specific platform.

 It is possible to write platform specific code for all the supported platforms in the same file by using compiler directives #ifdef.
-This way, the platform dependent code is organized in the same file for a given feature.
-For the debugging process, you don’t have to jump from file to file in order to follow code, as you do in a PCL.
+This way, the platform dependent code is organised in the same file for a given feature.
+For the debugging process, you don’t have to jump from file to file in order to follow code, as you do in a .NET Standard.

 There are downsides to this kind of project.
 Blocks of specific code make the implementation more complex and get more and more difficult to read as the implementation advances.
 Another problem is that, when writing code, only one compiler is active (the one referent to the selected project), whether it is Android, iOS or Windows.
 This can be a great hindrance when the number of lines of code increase and you have to do operations like refactoring code.

-PCL projects are compiled in portable assemblies that run in any .NET based runtime.
-This means PCL projects can be included in the supported platforms’ executable files because all of the assemblies will run in the same runtime.
+.NET Standard projects are compiled in portable assemblies that run in any .NET based runtime.
+This means .NET Standard projects can be included in the supported platforms’ executable files because all of the assemblies will run in the same runtime.

-In the past, PCL projects did not have full access to the .Net Framework.
-You needed to select the platforms you wanted to support.
-These platforms didn’t have the same access to the .Net Framework so, the PCL was restricted to the lowest common denominator of the API of the selected platforms.
+PCL projects do not have full access to the .Net Framework.
+You need to select the platforms you want to support.
+These platforms don’t have the same access to the .Net Framework so, the PCL is restricted to the lowest common denominator of the APIs of the selected platforms.
 This disadvantage doesn’t exist in .Net Standard.

-Unlike Shared Project, platform specific code cannot be implemented inside the PCL project.
+Unlike Shared Project, platform specific code cannot be implemented inside the .NET Standard project.
 It must be implemented inside the platform specific projects.
-Now, this code must called from within the PLC.
+Now, this code must called from within the .NET Standard project.
 How do you call this code?

 On a side note, many developers consider Dependency Injection to be an anti-pattern.
 Removing the tight coupling between objects can have its benefits but also, its disadvantages.